 Thank you for allowing us to continue to provide your family with quality drinking water this year.
 In order to maintain a safe and dependable water supply we sometimes need to make improvements that will benefit all of our customers.
-Currently we are planning a large project that includes filtration, a new storage tank for better fire flows and storage capacity, security upgrades and a district extension.
-While we are confident of funding this project with grants and low to no interest loans, the costs of these improvements may be reflected in the rate structure.
+Currently we are in the design Stages for expansion of the water system, Filtration and increased capacity and security.
+The costs of these improvements may be reflected in the rate structure.
 Rate adjustments may be necessary in order to address these improvements.
 We ask that all our customers help us protect our water sources, which are the heart of our community.
 Please call our office if you have questions.